zhenweishi/MISA/README.md

 #### 5. Generation of subregion partition map

-MISA provides a function to cluster the small pre-segmented regions by analyzing the imaging features, which can gether the small regions with similar properties.
+MISAToolkit provides a function to cluster the small pre-segmented regions by analyzing the imaging features, which can gether the small regions with similar properties.
 Some examples with final subregion partition maps are shown as follows.

 ```sh